-He was born about 1589; a record exists that year of his baptism at the Church of St. Mary the Virgin in Henlow, Bedfordshire.
-His father was most likely Richard Dunham, who is recorded as being buried in Langford, Bedfordshire, on 19 November 1624, “an old man.”
+He was born in 1589; a record exists that year on 8 February of his baptism at the Church of St. Mary the Virgin in Pirton, Bedfordshire.
+His father was Richard Dunham, who is recorded as being buried in Langford, Bedfordshire, on 19 November 1624, “an old man.”
 In his will, Richard left his estate to his son John “at his retourne,” for John was then living in Leiden.
 But John would never return to collect his inheritance.

 On 17 August 1612 John had married Susana Kaino in the Church of St. Mary in Clophill, Bedfordshire.
 It is likely that by this time he was already a Separatist.
 Today we tend to think of the terms Separatist, Puritan and Pilgrim as practically synonymous.
 But Deacon John Dunham, while a Pilgrim, was no Puritan; the heirs of the Separatist tradition are today’s Congregationalists.